PhotoFramer: Multi-modal Image Composition Instruction: Limitations and Discussions

 Third, the generated images may exhibit relatively low visual quality, as depicted in \cref{supp:fig:hypir_restore}.
 However, image quality is not the primary focus of our work, and we are concerned chiefly with composition.
 Improving the quality of generated images can be explored in our future work.

 Fourth, we emphasize that synthetic data provides only an initial foundation for training composition instruction models.
 While it enables large-scale supervision and controlled variation, it cannot fully replace real-world images captured by everyday mobile users, which exhibit diverse shooting habits, device characteristics, and natural composition errors.
 Constructing such a real, human-captured dataset will be crucial for advancing composition instruction and remains an important direction for future work.
+We present a failure case in \cref{fig:fail} where \method\ misinterprets a painting as a real photograph and attempts to refine the composition by removing the perceived ``background'' (\ie, the painting frame).
+This demonstrates the limitations of our small-scale datasets.

+Finally, although it is best to deploy the model on a robot (like~\cite{autophoto}) to automatically capture photos, real-world robot deployment remains challenging due to the compute and latency constraints of running a 14B model on-device.
+Building a reliable hardware-in-the-loop platform is beyond the scope of this paper and is left for future work.

 \definecolor{myblue}{rgb}{0.18, 0.43, 0.73} \definecolor{myred}{rgb}{0.75, 0., 0.}

 \definecolor{myblue}{rgb}{0.18, 0.43, 0.73} \definecolor{myred}{rgb}{0.75, 0., 0.}

 \definecolor{myblue}{rgb}{0.18, 0.43, 0.73} \definecolor{myred}{rgb}{0.75, 0., 0.}